staeter/work-in-progress/dialogue.md

 ## Rationale

 In this section we detail every principle, we express its underlying rationale, what it is, what it isn't and some practical implications.
+The important part here is to convey Dialogue's general intent.

 ### 1. Humanizing